XFRCollective/ia-xfr/README.md

-# Internet Archive Repo Management
+# Internet Archive File and Metadata Management

 This repository contains scripts and commands used by XFR Collective to administer files and metadata on Internet Archive.
 Many thanks to Spencer Portée and Nıck Krabbenhöft for their contributions.